Edmontosaurus regalis: Description

 Edmontosaurus regalis is known from several fossil specimens.
-E. regalis was among the largest hadrosaurids.
-A fully grown adult could have been 9 m long, and some of the larger specimens reached the range of 12 m to 13 m long.
+E. regalis was among the largest of hadrosaurids, as a fully grown adult could have been 9 m long.
+Some of the larger specimens reached the range of 12 m to 13 m long.
 Its weight was on the order of 4.0 MT.
 The type specimen of E. regalis, NMC 2288, is estimated as 9 to 12 m long.
-A 2022 study proposed that E. regalis may have been heavier than E. annectens, but not enough samples exist to provide a valid estimate and examination on its osteohistology and growth, so the results for E. regalis aren't statistically significant.
+A 2022 study proposed that E. regalis may have been heavier than its generic relative, E. annectens, but not enough samples exist to provide a valid estimate and examination on its osteohistology and growth, so the results for E. regalis aren't statistically significant.

 The skull was roughly triangular in profile.
-One specimen preserved a soft tissue crest or wattle on the head.
-The beak was toothless, and both the upper and lower beaks were extended by keratinous material.
-Teeth were present only in the maxillae (upper cheeks) and dentaries (main bone of the lower jaw).
-They grew in columns, with an observed maximum of six in each, and the number of columns varied based on the animal's size.
+One specimen preserved a soft tissue crest or wattle on top of its head.
+The beak was toothless, with both the upper and lower beaks being extended by keratinous material.
+Its teeth were present only in the maxillae (upper cheeks) and dentaries (main bone of the lower jaw).
+They grew in columns, with an observed maximum of six in each and the number of columns varied based on the animal's size.
 There were 51 to 53 columns per maxilla and 48 to 49 per dentary (teeth of the upper jaw being slightly narrower than those in the lower jaw).

 E. regalis had thirteen neck vertebrae, eighteen back vertebrae, nine hip vertebrae, and an unknown number of tail vertebrae.
-The fore legs were shorter and less heavily built than the hind legs.
-Each hand had four fingers, with no thumb (first finger).
-The index second, third, and fourth fingers were approximately the same length and were united in life within a fleshy covering.
+The front legs were shorter and less heavily built than the back legs.
+Each hand had four fingers, but no thumb (first finger).
+The second, third, and fourth fingers were approximately the same length and unified in life within a fleshy covering.
 Although the second and third finger had hoof-like claws, these bones were also within the skin and not apparent from the outside.
 The little finger was separate from the other three and was much shorter.
 Each foot had three toes, with no big toe or little toe.
-The toes had hoof-like tips.
+The toes had keratinous hoof-like tips.